dimovpetar/mcp-server/docs/architecture.md

 ### get_integration_cards_guidelines

 The `get_integration_cards_guidelines` tool returns a single markdown resource containing best practices and guidelines for UI Integration Cards development.
 The content is particularly targeted towards AI agents.
-The document can be found in the `resources/` directory of the project.
+This document can be found in the `resources/` directory of the project.

 ### get_project_info